Master of Social Work

 Not all elective subjects will be available every year.
 Some may be on a two year cycle.
 Students may vary their course plans by negotiation with the Course Coordinator if they wish to undertake a specific elective subject.

-The 2021 academic calendar for the Master of Social Work is available here.
+The 2022 academic calendar for the Master of Social Work.

 As a student of the Master of Social Work you will benefit from: